nasa-jpl-memex/image_space/imagespace/README.md

 grunt
 ```

+The above builds the codebase enabling us to deploy it to the Girder server.
+It should be noted that after
+any changes to the imagespace code, it is necessary to rebuild it with *grunt*.

-Now ensure Girder is stopped, and set the following environment variables
+Then set the following environment variables

 ```bash
 export IMAGE_SPACE_SOLR=http://your_solr_server_rest_endpoint